-Rhode Island Gov. Raimondo heads for Senate confirmation vote to be commerce secretary
+Rhode Island Gov. Raimondo is confirmed as commerce secretary

 “Commerce has largely refused to implement it,” said Derek Scissors, a China specialist at the American Enterprise Institute. ”Part of that is Ross being AWOL, but part is the bureaucracy deciding that they and their friends in industry should control American policy.
 And they don’t like export controls.”

-Raimondo will probably come under early pressure to eliminate Trump’s tariffs on foreign-made steel and aluminum.
+Raimondo will come under early pressure to eliminate Trump’s tariffs on foreign-made steel and aluminum.
 Those Section 232 levies — named for the provision in U.S. trade law that authorized them — alienated major U.S. trading partners, including Canada and the European Union.

 Some industry representatives are hoping to see the tariffs end.